tharunikal/capstone-kpriet/README.md

-# VUA Metaphor Corpus Augmented Dataset
+# part 1 -VUA Metaphor Corpus Augmented Dataset

 ## Overview
 This dataset is a word sense augmentation of the **VU Amsterdam Metaphor Corpus (VUA)**, enriched with